-This is an infill project within the urban area.
-The land was cleared many years ago of native vegetation.
+The Project site and surround properties were stripped many years ago of native vegetation and utilized for urban uses.
 Therefore any development that could occur as a result of this Project will not significantly degrade the quality of the natural environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate an important example of the major periods of California history or prehistory.